HerodotusDev/satellite/README.md

 - `/x-rollup-messaging`: contains contracts for messaging between rollups

-  - `/parent-hashes-fetchers`: contains contracts for fetching parent hashes from other rollups
+  - `/parent-hash-fetcher`: contains contracts for fetching parent hashes from other rollups
-    - `NativeParentHashesFetcher`: fetches parent hashes from the Native chain (chain on which this rollup is deployed)
+    - `NativeParentHashFetcher`: fetches parent hashes from the Native chain (chain on which this rollup is deployed)

 ## TODOs: